bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

   return tf.where(tf.less(x, min), min, x)
 ```

 Another important part is the optimizer, when I first read the aforementioned [example] the optimizer used was `RMSProp` however the example updated lately and I noticed the optimizer changed in favor of `Adam` which I read is the [latest trend] in data science.
-I changed the model to use `Adam` and effectively the training is faster with `Adam` and even slightly less error is achieved.
+I changed the model to use `Adam` and effectively the training is faster with `Adam` and even slightly lower error is achieved.
-The important part is the learning rate parameter which I set to `0.01` after manual trials, however there are some possible maybe-improvement such as using [exponential decay], starting with high learning rate and decreasing it through training epochs.
+Another important parameter is the learning rate, which I set to `0.01` after manual trials; however there might be space for improvements such as using [exponential decay], starting with an high learning rate and decreasing it through training epochs.

-The last part of the model configuration is the loss function, the objective of the training is to find the minimum of this function.
+The last part of the model configuration is the loss function: the objective of the training is to find the minimum of this function.
 Usually for regression problem (the ones having a number as output, not a category) the most used is the Mean squared error (MSE).
 MSE is measured as the average of squared difference between predictions and actual observations, giving larger penalties to large difference because of the square.
 An interesting property is that the bigger the error the faster the changes is good at the beginning of the training, while slowing down when the model predicts better is desirable to avoid "jumping out" the local minimum.

 #### Finally, training